COVID-19 vaccine appointments available at ECMC

-BUFFALO, N.Y. — ECMC announced Saturday that it has several COVID-19 vaccine reservations available for anyone 16 years old or older at the hospital's COVID-19 Vaccine Center.
+BUFFALO, N.Y. — Erie County Medical Center announced Saturday that it has several COVID-19 vaccine reservations available for anyone 16 years old or older at the hospital's COVID-19 Vaccine Center.

 Click here to view COVID-19 vaccine appointments available at ECMC.
 Vaccination time slots will only appear on the website when appointments are available.
 If no time slots are shown, then no appointments are available at that time.